sfichtercapcog/capcog_internal_tools/README.md

 ## Contributing

-This is an internal tool for RPS teams at CAPCOG.
+This is an internal tool for CAPCOG RPS staff.
 For feature requests, bug reports, or contributions:

-1. **Internal Team Members**: Contact the development team directly
+1. **Internal Team Members**: Contact the author directly
 2. **External Contributors**: Please reach out to the author before making contributions

 ### Bug Reports